kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 <a name="final-command"></a>
 ## The Final Command
-The end result of all this was `kdz`: a Node command that downloads my standard project files from a GitHub repo, and it also creates files &amp; folders.
-All in a programmatic way.
+The end result of all this is `kdz`: a Node tool that lets me scaffold  a project and add small set of options.
+It downloads files from a GitHub repo, and it also creates files &amp; folders....all in a programmatic way.

 After you install it, typing `kdz` from anywhere in the terminal runs the `--help` command and outputs this:

 {% prism markup %}
-  Usage: kdz [options] [command]
+  Usage: "kdz" [options] [command]

   Commands: